cidgoh/VIRUS-MVP/README.md

 SARS-CoV-2 Variants of Concern (VOC) & Interest (VOI) pose high risks to global public health.
 COVID-MVP tracks mutations from VOCs and VOIs to enable interactive visualization in near-real time.
-COVID-MVP has 3 modules: A Nextflow-wrapped workflow for identifying mutations in genomic data; a Python module for functional annotation, based on literature curation; and an interactive visualization for prevalence of mutations in variants and their functional impact, based on Dash & Plotly frameworks.
+COVID-MVP has 3 modules: A Nextflow-wrapped workflow ([nf-ncov-voc][nf-ncov-voc]) for identifying mutations in genomic data; a Python module that integrates functional annotations from the [Pokay repository][pokay], based on literature curation; and an interactive visualization for prevalence of mutations in variants and their functional impact, based on Dash & Plotly frameworks.

 ![app_interface]